This information applies to offenders who are over 16.

 - the offence they have been found guilty of

 At the end of the interview, the justice social worker will explain the sentencing options that are available to the court.

 After the interview, the justice social worker will produce their report.
 This will include:

 - information that the individual shared during their interview

-- Assessment regarding the risk of re-offending and the potential of causing future harm to others
+- an assessment of the risk of the person reoffending or causing harm to others